sablier-labs/docs/docs/contracts/v2/guides/stream-management/01-setup.md

-Just like in the create stream guides, the next step requires you to head over to the [Deployment Addresses](/contracts/v2/deployments) page and copy the address of the Sablier contract you intend to use (either Lockup Linear, Lockup Dynamic or Lockup Tranched).
+Just like in the create stream guides, the next step requires you to head over to the [Deployment Addresses](/contracts/v2/deployments) page and copy the address of the Sablier contract you intend to use (either Lockup Linear, Lockup Dynamic, or Lockup Tranched).
 Then, you can deploy the stream management contract:

 ```solidity
 constructor(ISablierV2Lockup sablier_) {